onlinelaser/olc-flexshield/readme.md

 2) Fully sanitisable materials in Isopropyl alcohol - specifically no foam or adhesive parts are required that would be degraded by washing/sanitising

+3) Split the design into a Full Face version that wraps over the top of the head for more protection and a standard version that simply wraps around the face and can be produced in larger quantities.

 **Note that this is not an approved medical device and has not been tested or certified as fit for any restricted use.**

 ## Source attribution